Sending Your Child to Diabetes Camp

-Whether your child is recently diagnosed with diabetes or has lived with type 1 or type 2 for a while, sending him or her to summer camp can be a highlight – and not just for your kid but you as a parent, too.
+Whether your child is recently diagnosed or has lived with type 1 or type 2 diabetes for a while, sending them to summer camp can be a highlight – and not just for them, but you as a parent, too.

-Beals, whose son Jonathan was diagnosed with type 1 when he was 2 and a half, and whose daughter Jordan was similarly diagnosed at age 11, found great support at the Massachusetts-based Barton Center for Diabetes Education.
-Barton runs summer camps as well as weekend retreats, family camps, an adventure camp, and other outreach programs in Massachusetts, Connecticut, Vermont, New York and Maine.
+Beals, whose son Jonathan was diagnosed with type 1 diabetes when he was two and a half daughter Jordan was diagnosed with type 1 at age 11, found great support at the Massachusetts-based Barton Center for Diabetes Education.
+Beals runs summer camps as well as weekend retreats, family camps, an adventure camp, and other outreach programs in Massachusetts, Connecticut, Vermont, New York, and Maine.

-Jordan, who is now 22, was a camper at Barton for three years, then worked as a counselor-in-training for a year and as a counselor for four years, both at Barton’s overnight and day camp programs.
+Her daughter Jordan, now an adult, was a camper at Barton for three years, then worked as a counselor-in-training for a year and as a counselor for four years, both at Beals overnight and day camp programs.

 “Now, 33 years later, I recognize that the most important thing about camp to her and to us was the emotional support that the camp family provided us,” he said.
 “We established lifelong friendships, and we are always there for each other, especially during the tough times.”